 "A dedicated 'go-to' thinking partner who brings a unique blend of style, personality and high-octane brain power to deliver truly superior analysis, advocacy and actionable solutions for complex and high-stakes problems.
 When it’s ‘go-time’ he gets results that count."Benchmark Litigation 2015

 Evan Tager is a member of the firm’s Supreme Court & Appellate and Class Action practices, recognized by Benchmark Litigation as a National Litigation Star and identified by Chambers USA and Legal 500 as one of America’s leading appellate lawyers for multiple years running.
 Evan has been integrally involved in a range of issues of paramount importance to the business community, including punitive damages, class-certification standards, admissibility of expert testimony, and enforceability of arbitration agreements.
 He also has handled dozens of cases involving claims against railroads arising out of workplace injuries, grade crossing accidents, derailments, and injuries to trespassers.
+On the strength of his railroad appellate work, Evan was selected as one of three Transportation MVPs by Law360 in November 2019.

 In December 2014, Evan was named to The National Law Journal’s inaugural list of “Litigation Trailblazers & Pioneers,” which recognizes the achievements of 50 people who have “helped make a difference in the fight for justice” and “shown a deep passion and perseverance in pursuit of their mission, having achieved remarkable successes along the way.”
 The National Law Journal recognized Evan for his transformative work in two areas of law that are of great concern to the business community: punitive damages and the enforceability of arbitration provisions.